JaWeilBaum/pyqtlet2/README.md

 # pyqtlet2

-pyqtlet is a wrapper for Leaflet maps in PyQt5.
+pyqtlet is a wrapper for Leaflet maps in PyQt5 or PySide6.
 In construction and design, it mimics the [official leaflet api](http://leafletjs.com/reference-1.3.0.html) as much as possible.

 ## About